Words You Didn't Know You Could Play in Wordle

 Names into Valid Wordle Words

-There are a number of five-letter words in Wordle that most people only recognize as names.
-They are a mix of names for countries, cities and people (both real and fictional).
-This means that the assumption that Wordle only allows common nouns, and disallows proper nouns, is inaccurate.
-Using a Wordle word finder confirms this.
+Guess what?
+Some proper nouns are totally allowed in Wordle.
+There are a bunch of five-letter words in Wordle that most people only recognize as names.
+They are a mix of names for countries, cities, and people (both real and fictional).

 That said, do keep in mind that most of these words also have additional meanings beyond being names, which earns them the right to avoid any “that’s not really a word” complaints.
 You’ll encounter a similar situation as you solve Quordle and other related multi-Wordle games each day.